ExpressenAB/exp-containership/Quickstart.md

 $ npm run xpr:test
 ```

-This will start the app and external services, then run the 'npm test` target inside the 'web'
+This will start the app and external services, then run the "npm test" target inside the "web"
 container.

 #### .. or get a shell and do whatever you like